 Per IHSA Board Policy 22, GoFan Digital Tickets will be the exclusive ticket option available for this sport at the Sectional, Super-Sectional, and State Final levels of the State Series.
-Any exceptions must be approved by the IHSA Office.
+The IHSA Office must approve any exceptions.

 D. Admission Prices: